simontaurus/ansible-role-kubernetes-worker/README.md

 Versions
 --------

 I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `19.0.0+1.23.3` means this is release `19.0.0` of this role and it's meant to be used with Kubernetes version `1.23.3` (but should work with any K8s 1.23.x release of course).
+A tag `24.0.0+1.27.7` means this is release `24.0.0` of this role and it's meant to be used with Kubernetes version `1.27.7` (but should work with any K8s 1.27.x release of course).
 If the role itself changes `X.Y.Z` before `+` will increase.
 If the Kubernetes version changes `X.Y.Z` after `+` will increase too.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific Kubernetes release.
 That's especially useful for Kubernetes major releases with breaking changes.

 Requirements
 ------------

-This playbook expects that you already have rolled out the Kubernetes controller components (see [kubernetes-controller](https://galaxy.ansible.com/githubixx/kubernetes-controller/)) and [Kubernetes the not so hard way with Ansible - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-control-plane/).
+This playbook expects that you already have rolled out the Kubernetes controller components (see [kubernetes-controller](https://github.com/githubixx/ansible-role-kubernetes-controller) and [Kubernetes the not so hard way with Ansible - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-control-plane/).

-You also need [containerd](https://galaxy.ansible.com/githubixx/containerd) installed.
+You also need [containerd](https://github.com/githubixx/ansible-role-containerd), [CNI plugins](https://github.com/githubixx/ansible-role-cni) and [runc](https://github.com/githubixx/ansible-role-runc) installed.
 To enable Kubernetes `Pods` to communicate between different hosts it makes sense to install [Cilium](https://galaxy.ansible.com/githubixx/cilium_kubernetes) later once the worker nodes are running e.g. Of course `Calico`, `WeaveNet`, `kube-router` or [flannel](https://galaxy.ansible.com/githubixx/flanneld) or other Kubernetes network solutions are valid options.

 Supported OS
 ------------